Depending on which country you’re from, you may or may not be familiar with Easter traditions.

 School children are given time off over the Easter period, usually around a week to two weeks and the start and end dates depend on their state of residency.

 Easter bonnet parades are popular events at primary schools in Australia.
-In the regular world, an Easter bonnet is a hat that women and girls would traditionally wear to Easter church services.
-However, at school, it is a fun item of headwear that children make in craft class or with parents at home.
+It is a fun item of headwear that children make in craft class or with parents at home.

 There is often a prize for the ‘best Easter bonnet’.
 For the most part, bonnets are multi-coloured, completely nonsensical hats designed to make the greatest impact.
 They often feature painted eggs, little fluffy chick toys, glitter, flowers, ribbons and even birds’ nests.